Using CRISPR Technology to Engineer Genetically Modified Cell Lines

 - Alzheimer’s disease can be passed on from parent to child genetically, as stated by the NIH’s understanding:

-“Some cases of early-onset Alzheimer disease are caused by gene mutations that can be passed from parent to child.
+“Some cases of early-onset Alzheimer disease are caused by gene expression mutations that can be passed from parent to child.
 This results in what is known as early-onset familial Alzheimer disease (FAD).
 Researchers have found that this form of the disorder can result from mutations in the APP, PSEN1, or PSEN2 genes.
 When any of these genes is altered, large amounts of a toxic protein fragment called amyloid beta peptide are produced in the brain.”

 If the genes can be isolated within the genetic code itself, it’s possible that CRISPR will be able to remove or alter these genes to stop the production of amyloid beta peptide.